Index Match in Google Sheets (2 Simple Examples + Guide)

 VLOOKUP(lookup_value, lookup_array, column_number, range_lookup)

-The last argument is optional as True (approximate match) or False (exact match).
-If we did the opposite and looked up a value in the fourth column and returned the matchinging value in the second column, we would not get the desired result and might even get an error.
+The last argument is optional as TRUE (approximate match) or FALSE (exact match).
+If we did the opposite and looked up a value in the fourth column and returned the matching value in the second column, we would not get the desired result and might even get an error.

-According to Microsoft, For VLOOKUP to work properly, the lookup value should always be in the first column of the range.
-If your lookup value is in cell C2, for example, your range should begin with C.
+According to Microsoft, for VLOOKUP to work properly, the LOOKUP value should always be in the first column of the range.
+For example, if your LOOKUP value is in cell C2 — your range should begin with C.

-On the other hand, to compare the two given functions, the INDEX and MATCH function covers the entire cell range or array making it a more robust lookup option even if the formula is a bit more complicated and hard to understand.
+On the other hand, to compare the two given functions, the INDEX and MATCH function covers the entire cell range or array, making it a more robust lookup option even if the formula is more complicated and harder to understand.

 Now lastly, there is the XLOOKUP function.

 XLOOKUP is an Excel reference function that came after VLOOKUP and its counterpart HLOOKUP.
+It wasn’t available in Sheets until recently.
 XLOOKUP differs from VLOOKUP in that it works regardless of where the lookup and return values are in your cell range or array.

 The Syntax for XLOOKUP Is: